hupili/sns-router/note/feature.md

    This is a good symbol in general.
    * "Xingzuo", it's usually nonsense.
    * Pure images?
 Like scenery during one's travel.
+   * Number of users being @-ed in the message posting.
+   This may be a symbol of low quality.
+   * Number of users in the forwarding sequence.
+   This may be a symbol of high quality.
+   * Deleted messages, like "抱歉，此微博已被作者删除" on Sina.
+   It's weird that Sina will return such messages.
+   It's obvious non-informative.